trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 Currently Windows is not supported directly but may be used with Windows Subsystem for Linux (WSL).
 Follow the [WSL guide here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to set this up.
 This essentially installs Linux on Windows, for example you can install Ubuntu Linux on Windows and then follow the instructions below "Ubuntu Install with dependencies".

 ### MacOS Install with dependencies
-Python 2.7 and pip are required.
+Python 3.8 and pip are required.
 To setup a Python environment on MacOS we recommend Anaconda https://www.anaconda.com/download/#macos
 ```
-$ pip2 install onlykey onlykey-agent
+$ pip install onlykey onlykey-agent
 ```

 ### Ubuntu Install with dependencies